celiao/django-rest-authemail/README.rst

     >>> response = account.signup(first_name=first_name, last_name=last_name,
     ... email=email, password=password)

 In the Django admin, you should see a new user (not verified) and a new signup code.
-You should receive an email at `your_email@gmail.com`.
-Use the code in the email to verify your email address using the wrapper:
+You should receive an email at ``your_email@gmail.com``.
+Use the code in the email to verify your email address using the wrapper (normally, the link in the email would point to the front end, which would issue the signup verify request to the API):

 .. code-block:: python

     >>> code = '7f31e7a515df266532df4e00e0cf1967a7de7d17'
     >>> response = account.signup_verify(code=code)

-In the Django admin, the new user is now verified and the signup code is absent.The new user can now login and inspect the associated login token:
+In the Django admin, the new user is now verified and the signup code is absent.The new user can now login and you can inspect the associated login token:

 .. code-block:: python